 Aloha Airlines, the smaller of the two, began operation in 1946 and was the more popular choice of airline for island residents who needed to travel to other islands.
 At one point they offered a coupon book with discounted prices when you purchased multiple tickets.

-In 1995, a smaller airline, named Princeville Airways, which had served a limited market flying passengers to and from the North Shore of Kauai to Honolulu, changed its name to Island Air and expanded its routes to serve some of the smaller airports on the islands.
+In 1995, a smaller airline named Princeville Airways, which had served a limited market flying passengers to and from the North Shore of Kauai to Honolulu on Oahu, changed its name to Island Air and expanded its routes to serve some of the smaller airports on the islands.

 Hawaiian Airlines remains the largest Hawaii-based airline in the state of Hawaii.
 Year after year it leads all U.S. airlines in on-time performance and is ranked number 1 or 2 in the national Airline Quality Rating (AQR).